 Ellington would re-record “It Don’t Mean a Thing” a number of times, including versions with both Louis Armstrong and Ella Fitzgerald.

-Caravan is of Duke Ellington’s most famous songs, and a classic example of the “Spanish tinge” in jazz.
+Caravan is one of Duke Ellington’s most famous songs, and a classic example of the “Spanish tinge” in jazz.

 The expression was coined by New Orleans innovator Jelly Roll Morton, and refers to the influence that Afro-Latin and Cuban sounds have had upon jazz since the music’s origins in the melting pot of New Orleans.